FengboMa/docs.spectraguru/docs/Toolbox_Page/Spectra_Simulation.md

 ## Introduction

-Spectra Simulation generates synthetic Raman-like spectra with configurable peak structure, optional baseline, optional noise, and downloadable output.
+Spectrum Simulation generates synthetic Raman-like spectra with configurable peak structure, optional baseline, optional noise, and downloadable output.

 ## How to use

 1. Open **Toolbox Page**.
-2. In **Select Tool**, choose **Spectra Simulation**.
+2. In **Select Tool**, choose **Spectrum Simulation**.
 3. Set **Number of Spectra to Generate**, **Scale**, and **Select Spectra Structure**.
 4. Configure the structure-specific controls for **Distinct**, **Joint**, or **Consecutive** peaks.
 5. Optionally enable **Use Baseline** and choose **Polynomial**, **Exponential**, **Gaussian**, or **Sigmoidal** baseline controls.